johlju/PublishCodeCovCoverage/README.md

 | branch                             | string   | Branch to which this commit belongs to.
 Passed as --branch. |
 | pullRequestNumber                  | string   | Specify the pull request number manually.
 Passed as --pull-request-number. |

 > **Note:** You must provide either `testResultFolderName` **or** `coverageFileName`.
 If both are provided, `coverageFileName` takes precedence and only the specified file will be uploaded.
 If neither is provided, the task will fail with an error.
-This allows for two mutually-exclusive modes of operation:
+This allows for two mutually exclusive modes of operation:
 >
 > - **Directory mode:** Specify `testResultFolderName` to upload all coverage files found in the directory (default behavior).
 > - **Single file mode:** Specify `coverageFileName` to upload only the given file and disable directory search.